 In Assam, there are private initiatives developing bamboo construction, including resorts and buildings in places like Majuli and eastern Assam.
 While bamboo can be used for interiors and certain types of structures, it may not completely replace concrete for all construction needs.
 However, it is suitable for interiors, resorts, and even penthouses atop RCC structures.

-Regarding processing, primary processing centers are already in place, and there are efforts to promote the cultivation of appropriate bamboo species.
+Regarding processing, primary processing centres are already in place, and there are efforts to promote the cultivation of appropriate bamboo species.
 While private companies are leading many bamboo initiatives, we are committed to supporting and coordinating these efforts.
 We also focus on improving the quality and durability of bamboo furniture to enhance its value and longevity.
 With the right treatment and technology, bamboo can become a viable and sustainable construction material.